Summer Fruit and Berry Sangria

 1. Prepare the peaches: Bring water to a boil and have a bowl of ice water ready on the side.
 Make a small X with a sharp knife on the bottom of two of the peaches.
 Drop them into the boiling water for 30 seconds, remove them with a spoon, and drop them into the ice water bath.
 Remove them after about 15 seconds; their skins should be able to slip right off, pit them, and cut them into chunks.

-2. Puree the fruit: Place 2 peaches into a food processor or blender with the raspberries and puree.
+2. Puree the fruit: Place 2 peaches into a food processor or blender with half the raspberries and puree.

 3. Make the juicy base: In a very large pitcher, combine the pureed fruit and 3 tablespoons of pomegranate molasses and refrigerate until very cold.

 4. Mix everything: Slice the other two peaches and the plums.
 Add the sparkling rosé and sparkling water to the pitcher.
-Stir in sliced peaches, plums, and mint.
+Stir in sliced peaches, raspberries, plums, and mint.

 Stirring pitcher of sangria filled with summer fruits.